CoreMedia/feedback-hub-adapter-wonk.ai/README.md

 ![Feedback Rendering](docs/images/GhostwritR_general_answer.png "Generated text based on the input")

-In addition GhostwritR provides details on the sources used for text generation.
+In addition, GhostwritR provides details on the sources used for text generation.

 ![Feedback Rendering](docs/images/GhostwritR_details.png "Details on the sources")